sergio8215/Trains-Exercise/README.md

     * Eclipse 2019-09 R (4.13.0)

 ### Assumptions
+    * A track is a direct connection from one town to another
+    * A path is way to get from one town to another, trough one or more tracks
     * Town names are just 1 letter from a-z or A-Z
-    * For a given route, the starting and ending town will not be the same town
+    * For a given track, the starting and ending town will not be the same
-    * Routes must be minimum composed for 2 towns
-    * The weight of the routes must be > 0
+    * The weight of the track must be > 0
-    * A given route will never appear more than once
+    * A given track will never appear more than once
-    * Just simple routes are considered
+    * When searching for path, only simple path will be considered

 ### First use:
     * To execute the program you need to run the Main as a Java Application,